pkoerner6/Autoregressive-Conditional-Neural-Processes-for-EMNIST-Image-Completion/README.md

 ## Overview

-In the original paper, Autoregressive Conditional Neural Processes (AR-CNPs) were evaluated primarily on regression-style tasks.
+In the original paper, Autoregressive Neural Processes were evaluated primarily on regression-style tasks.
 This project expands the experimental scope to include:

 - **EMNIST image completion**
 - Comparative evaluation of **ConvCNPs**, **ConvGNPs**, and **AR-ConvCNPs**